1.7 Microbial diversity in general

 Micro-organisms exist in every conceivable place on Earth, even in extreme environments.
 The tropics are considered to be richer in microbial species diversity than the temperate zones, but deserts may feature an equal amount, if not more, microbial diversity, and microbial communities can be found on rocks and within deep rock crevices (e.g. Staley et al., 1982).
 Temperature may be the only limitation as to where they can and cannot exist and/or function (Hunter-Cevera, 1998).

-Mycologists estimate that there are 1.5 million species of fungi on Earth, of which only 98,000 species have been isolated or described (Hawksworth, 1997, 2001).
+The conservative estimate is that there are 1.5 million species of fungi on Earth, of which only 120,000 species have been isolated or described (Hawksworth, 1997, 2001; Hawksworth & Lücking, 2017).
 The former estimate was made by comparing the number of species of fungi and vascular plants described for particular geographic regions.
 For example, in the British Isles there are about six times more species of fungi than species of vascular plants.
 Extrapolating this ratio to the 270,000 species of vascular plants in the world gives an estimate of 1,620,000 fungi.
-Now, this figure needs to be corrected (to 1,504 ,800) to account for the double counting of fungal species resulting from the practice of giving separate specific names to the asexual and sexual stages of some fungi (because it may not be known that the two reproductive stages belong to the same fungus).
+Now, this figure needs to be corrected (to 1,504,800) to account for the double counting of fungal species resulting from the practice of giving separate specific names to the asexual and sexual stages of some fungi (because it may not be known that the two reproductive stages belong to the same fungus).
+In recent years molecular approaches to species recognition, together with the recognition of new habitats, hyper-diverse environments and unstudied collections have prompted revision of this conservative estimate of fungal diversity.
+Hawksworth & Lücking (2017) conclude that the range 2.2 to 3.8 million species of fungi on Earth is a better estimate.
+They point out that this means that ‘…at best just 8%, and in the worst case scenario just 3%...’ of the world’s fungi have been formally described and named so far.
+You might well ask: ‘Where are the other 92 to 97% of undescribed fungi?’

 Part of the answer to that question is that there are not many mycologists in the world today and not much work has been done in several unique geographical regions or habitats.
 Many ‘missing fungi’ may be associated with tropical forests, for example.
 Insects may be another large source of missing fungi as many fungi are already known to be associated with insects.
 Finally, many missing fungi may be discovered in specialised habitats which have not yet been explored at all, or have been only poorly investigated.
 The rumen and hindguts of herbivorous animals and the inner surfaces of Antarctic rocks do not sound like very promising habitats, but they are examples of habitats that have, unexpectedly, already yielded novel fungi.

-Wherever they occur, fungal communities are very diverse metabolically, physiologically and taxonomically, and given the benefits that man has derived from the fungi we know about, it is surprising, and disappointing, that more efforts have not been made to seek ou these still unisolated fungi.
+Wherever they occur, fungal communities are very diverse metabolically, physiologically and taxonomically (Bass & Richards, 2011; Money, 2014).
+Given the benefits that man has derived from the fungi we know about, it is surprising, and disappointing, that more efforts have not been made to seek out these still unisolated fungi.

 About the diversity of fungi